-The following family members can get a court order for visitation: grandparents, brothers, sisters, great-grandparents, and step-parents.
+Under 750 ILCS 5/602.9 Sec.
+602.9, the following family members can get a court order for visitation: grandparents, brothers, sisters, great-grandparents, and step-parents.
+It’s important to understand that these rights are not automatic and proof beyond a disagreement must be provided.

 For a grandparent to be granted visitation, they must meet the following qualifications:

-- Prove that they have been denied parenting time by a parent unreasonably.
+- Prove that they have been unreasonably denied visitation by a parent

 - Prove one of the following statements:

-- A parent of the child is incompetent
+- A parent of the child is legally incompetent

 - A parent has been incarcerated for at least three months

-- A parent of the child is deceased or has been missing for at least three months
+- A parent of the child has been missing for at least three months

 - The child’s parents are divorced or legally separated

-- The child’s parents are pending dissolution or custody proceeding, and at least one parent has no objection
+- The child’s parents are pending dissolution or custody proceedings, and at least one parent has no objection

 - How often the grandchild and grandparent have been in contact over the past year